tcd93/MSSQL-execution-plan/README.md

 #### Making sense of parallel scan

-This is the explan plan produced from the following query:
+This is the explain plan produced from the following query:
 ```sql
 SELECT [product].id, [tnx_table].amount...
 FROM tnx_table